ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Fix: Wordfence crons will now automatically reschedule if missing for any reason.
 * Fix: Fixed an issue where the block counts and total IPs blocked values on the dashboard might not agree.
 * Fix: Corrected the message shown on Live Traffic when a country blocking bypass URL is used.
-* Fix: Removed extra spacing in the example ranges for "Whitelisted IP addresses that bypass all rules"
+* Fix: Removed extra spacing in the example ranges for "Allowlisted IP addresses that bypass all rules"

 = 7.1.12 - September 12, 2018 =
 * Improvement: Updated bundled GeoIP database.